TheBanditOfRed/Library-Manager/README.md

 ## Installation

-### Option 1: Using the Installer (Windows)
+### Option 1: Using the Installer
-1. Download the latest installer from the releases page
+Download and run the latest installer for your platform from the [releases](https://github.com/TheBanditOfRed/Library-Manager/releases) page
-2. Run the "Library Manager-1.1.msi" installer
-3. Follow the installation wizard instructions
-4. Launch the application from the Start Menu or desktop shortcut

-### Option 2: Building from Source
+### Option 2: Building from Source (Cross-Platform)
 1. Clone the repository:
    ```
    git clone https://github.com/TheBanditOfRed/Library-Manager.git